Merry Christmas (Daniel Johnston album): Background

 Following this, Johnston was institutionalised for the first time but was released by Jeff Tartakov, who self-admittedly didn't know why Johnston was there.
 He then began acting as Johnston's manager.
 Tartakov got Johnston back to his apartment and noted that everything seemed okay, at least at a borderline level, although Johnston had become more obsessed with The Devil as well as the number 9.
 Over the next few days, Johnston began to throw away all his possessions, including drawings and master tapes.
 The last time Tartakov visited Johnston's apartment; he only had his tape deck and guitar.
 Tartakov began to fear that Johnston would kill himself and called his father, who arrived in Austin within 24 hours.
 Daniel returned to West Virginia and announced his retirement.

 Throughout 1987, Johnston was heavily medicated, finding himself often unable to leave his bed or write songs.
 He was psychologically examined at The University of Pittsburgh, and it was discovered that Johnston was on the wrong medicine.
 Johnston was prescribed many different types and reacted differently to all.
 He referred to 1987 as his 'lost year.'

 At the same time, Jeff Tartakov attempted to expand Johnston's relationships with other contemporary musical acts, such as Jad Fair of Half Japanese and Steve Shelly of Sonic Youth.
 That year an early version of 'Don't Play Cards With Satan' featured on the Butthole Surfers produced album 'A Texas Trip'.
 It features an entirely different instrumental.

-In April of 1988, Shelly invited Johnston to meet him in New York City.
+In April 1988, Shelly invited Johnston to meet him in New York City.
 He recorded at Noise Studios with Shelly and Lee Ranaldo, met producer Kramer and recorded with Moe Tucker.
 He also met with Jad Fair, and the two wrote the 'Do it Right'.
 During this trip, Johnston performed a 20-minute set at Pier Platters in Hoboken, New Jersey.
 Jeff Tartakov called the show bizarre, as it featured Johnston chastising the audience and 'forcing his religious beliefs on them.
 After the show, Daniel and Shelly had a falling out leading to Shelly threatening to call Daniel's parents.
 Fearing that his parents wanted to institutionalise him again, Johnston disappeared, leading Sonic Youth, who had been with Johnston, to search for him.
 They eventually found him in a hotel parking lot, but he was still refusing to go home, insisting he was on a mission from God and needed to stay for two more weeks.
 He believed that Satan was trying to stop him from leaving the town and ended up staying in the bowery, where he was assaulted and had his suitcase stolen.
 Eventually, some friends bought him a bus ticket to go back home and thought they saw him leave, but two days later he was seen back in New York.